Elle Edwards: Man denies Christmas Eve pub murder

 Merseyside Police said Ms Edwards was not the intended target of the attack and four other men were injured.

-Connor Chapman, 23, of no fixed address, pleaded not guilty to a charge of murder at Liverpool Crown Court.
+Connor Chapman, of no fixed address, pleaded not guilty to murder via video-link at Liverpool Crown Court.

+The 23-year-old also denied two counts of attempted murder, three of wounding and one each of possessing a firearm and possessing ammunition, related to a converted Skorpion submachine gun, and handling stolen goods, namely a Mercedes A class vehicle, between 22 and 26 December.

+Wearing a grey tracksuit, he spoke only to enter his pleas and confirm his name during the hearing.